At87668/MinerTrack/README.md

 ![Image](./Images/Support.png)

-If you encounter any issues or have suggestions for new features, feel free to reach out via SpigotMC or open an issue on the plugin’s GitHub repository.
+If you encounter any issues or have suggestions for new features, feel free to reach out via Discord or open an issue on the plugin’s GitHub repository.